-Are you considering applying to one of Johnson’s full-time residential MBA programs?
+Are you considering applying to one of Johnson’s full-time residential MBA program?
 Below you’ll find action items related to the admissions process and learn what to expect before, during, and after you apply.

-Note that the information below applies to the Two-Year and One-Year MBA programs in Ithaca.
-Candidates applying for the Johnson Cornell Tech MBA program should refer to the Cornell Tech website for application and admissions process information.
-Contact email@example.com with questions.
+Note that the information below applies to the Two-Year MBA program in Ithaca.
+Candidates applying for the One-Year Johnson Cornell Tech MBA program should refer to the Cornell Tech website for application and admissions process information.
+Contact firstname.lastname@example.org with questions.

 Before you apply